BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

+- BYU and its opponents have scored at least 55.5 points only twice this season.

-- BYU has combined with its opponents to put up more than 55.5 points only twice this season.
+- Washington State and its opponents have combined to score more than 55.5 points in three of seven games this season.

-- The combined points per game average of the two teams, 52.4, is 3.1 points fewer than Saturday's over/under.
+- The two teams combine to score 52.4 points per game, 3.1 less than the total in this contest.

-- The 48.7 combined points per game that these two squads have allowed this season are 6.8 fewer than the 55.5 total in this contest.
+- The 48.7 combined points per game that these two squads have allowed this season are 6.8 fewer than the 55.5 over/under in this contest.

-- BYU Cougars games have an average total of 55 points this season, 0.5 fewer than Saturday's over/under.
+- The average total in BYU Cougars games this season is 55, 0.5 points fewer than Saturday's over/under of 55.5 .

 - In 2021, games involving the Washington State Cougars have averaged a total of 58.6 points, 3.1 more than the set total in this contest.